Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot-SDK/Polkadot-SDK-slides.md

   - As a developer you won't deal with these! 😮‍💨
 - Language to compose messages and programs and send them over.
   - XCM
+    - Shared ideas between sovereign consensus systems.
+    - Asynchronous.

 Note:

+On "XCMP, HRMP, VMP, DMP": It is similar to building a website.
+You know HTTP and TCP and such exist, and you use them via an interface, but you don't need to know them by heart.

 Consensus System: Moreover, the sender and recipient of these messages can be contracts, accounts, or any other abstract entities within chains, not just the chain itself.

 Async and Sync: Disjoint consensus systems are in principle[^1] asynchronous by nature.
 This is an important concept to keep in mind.